Reviews You Can Rely On

 Should You Buy the Kershaw Leek?

-The Kershaw Leek is a finely crafted interpretation of a common tool.
-It strikes a balance of form and function usually reserved for far more expensive equipment.
-You can undoubtedly find budget knives for tiny fractions of the cost of the Leek.
-However, none will come even close to the function and quality of the Leek.
-It is best to think of the Leek in the category of boutique knives, with budget "gas station" products in an entirely different realm.
+The Kershaw Leek is a finely crafted pocket knife.
+It strikes a balance of form and function usually reserved for far more expensive tools.
+You can undoubtedly find great budget knives for fractions of the cost of the Leek (and we've tested them).
+However, none can hold a flame to the function and quality of the Leek.
+It is best to think of this knife in the category of boutique knives, with budget “gas station” products occupying an entirely different realm.
 Compared to the boutique knives, the Leek is on par with the quality at half the price.
-As compared to budget knives, the quality difference is such that they may as well be different products entirely.
-Considering the balance of cost, durability, and usability, the Leek has earned one of our value award badges.
+The design choices inherent in the balance of artistry, cost, durability, and usability earn the Leek our accolades.

 What Other Pocket Knives Should You Consider?